 He began his career as Assistant Production Editor of Garland Publishing and from 1982-87 was a publications staff writer for the law firm of Skadden, Arps, Slate, Meagher & Flom.
 At this time he also attended New York University and in 1986 obtained an M.A. in Journalism with a Certificate in Science and Environmental Reporting.
 He was awarded an internship with the New York Times.
 Subsequently, he was a free-lance writer and author; he published feature and cover articles for magazines such as Omni, Discover, Popular Mechanics, and Science World.
 He was Senior Editor of High Technology Business in 1988-89.
 Associated with Popular Mechanics since 1987, initially as a free-lance feature writer and editor of "Tech Update," he became the Science and Technology Editor in 1993, a post he held until November 1995 when he moved to Discover.
 A man with wide interests and an acute sense of the comic and the absurd, he was a passionate animal (and insect) lover, and a loyal friend.

-All seniors are welcome to apply by sending 1-3 submissions.
+All undergraduate students are welcome to apply by sending 1-3 submissions.
 Applicants may submit original work in any format, but each submission may not exceed 3,000 words.
-Faculty are welcome to nominate students by sending an email to Joe Capizzi.
 A committee consisting of Council members and science writers select the winning essay.
 Award is presented on Class Day.
+The winner receives $4,000.